 Figure of relative resolving power from Petersen, J. and S. McLaughlin.
 2016.
-Laboratory Exercises in Microbiology: Discovering the Unseen World Through Hands-On Investigation.
-CUNY Academic Works.
-Accessed 2018.

 Diversity of Cells

 There are many types of cells found among the diverse forms of life on the planet.
 All cells have certain features in common, such as a plasma membrane surrounding the cell, cytoplasm within the plasma membrane, and DNA as the molecule that stores genetic material.
 However, there is a great deal of diversity among the cells that make up living organisms.